gyulanemeth/bluefox.email/docs/design-systems/variables.md

 - **Color name** (e.g., `color-primary`)
 - **Hex value** (e.g., `#1B1E1F`)
-- **Main variable** (true/false value indicates whether the variable is visible in the design system preview.)
+- **Main variable** (true/false) determines if it appears in the project creation dialog.
+Non-main variables can be changed later in project settings

 **Managing color variables**
 - **Create**: Click "Create" to add a new color.